aedanpope/tc_client/README.md

 The existing best-class environment for StarCraft research is TorchCraft (used in recent research [[1](https://arxiv.org/abs/1609.02993), [2](https://arxiv.org/abs/1702.08887)]).

 TensorFlow support for BWAPI makes writing machine learning agents accessible to everyone who knows TensorFlow, and is a solid long-term investment as TensorFlow grows in popularity and functionality.
-For example, TensorFlow's [github](https://github.com/tensorflow/tensorflow) has ~10x more commits than [Torch's](https://github.com/torch/torch7).
+TensorFlow's [github](https://github.com/tensorflow/tensorflow) has ~10x more commits than [Torch's](https://github.com/torch/torch7).

 For example, [Juliani's Q-Learing Part 0 blog post](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0#.icolg93n8) cointains sample TensorFlow code for a simple Q-network, which we've implemented to control a starcraft agent in [bot_q_learner_simple_a.py](bot_q_learner_simple_a.py) (the TensorFlow code specifically is [here](https://github.com/aedanpope/tc_client/blob/728ac6b889b1aa702ecea65a7a49bdb99d2625cd/bot_q_learner_simple_a.py#L127)).